rahulajith98/info-retriever-chatbot/README.md

 # info-retriever-chatbot

 EXTRACT THE 'INFORMATIONNLTK' FOLDER TO C:/ DRIVE IN WINDOWS SYSTEMS!
+INSTALL THESE ON YOUR SYSTEM FIRST:
+-> go to python scripts folder in CMD.
+-> pip install nltk
+-> pip install numpy
+-> pip install pyspellchecker
+-> pip install sklearn

 Part of an internship at Hindustan Petroleum Corporation Ltd Datacenter, Hyderabad during the month of December, 2018.